 Findings from the Becoming Breastfeeding Friendly process in Wales reveal a strong commitment to the promotion, protection and support of breastfeeding, including investment in Baby Friendly

 The report Becoming Breastfeeding Friendly in Wales: Recommendations for scaling up breastfeeding support (April 2022) explores existing breastfeeding policies in Wales and opportunities for improvement.

-Recommended interventions include an evidence-based strategic action plan, robust monitoring, adherence to the International Code of Marketing of Breastmilk Substitutes.
-These require sustainable investment and political, positional and operational buy-in across government, health and social services and should be co-created by communities to meet the needs of the diverse Welsh population.
+Recommended interventions include an evidence-based strategic action plan, robust monitoring, adherence to the International Code of Marketing of Breastmilk Substitutes, and sustainable political, positional and operational buy-in across government, health and social services which work to meet the needs of the diverse Welsh population.

 Infant feeding in WalesLearn more

 Discussions were central at BBF meetings in relation to supporting the UNICEF UK Baby Friendly Initiative across Wales.
 Programmes such as this unite professionals across maternity, neonatal and health visiting services alongside university settings where future professionals are trained.
 This connection between hospital and community-based services is a core part of breastfeeding support.
 Given the evidence of the benefit of the Baby Friendly Hospital Initiative status upon breastfeeding initiation and continuation, it is important to embed further accreditation and its underpinning evidence to breastfeeding support across Wales.